tbm/homepage/pages/debian/kirkwood/qnap/ts-219/status.md

 performance).

-The table below shows how well different components of the QNAP TS-21x/TS-22x are supported by Debian:
+The table below shows how well different components of the QNAP TS-21x/TS-22x are supported by Debian 10:

 <table class="table table-hover">